selkind/GeoMap/source/faults_glossary.md

 **More Information:**

-- Unique Values: 36
+- Unique Values: 30
-- Most frequently occurring value: feature inferred; TYPENAME from SOURCE map
+- Most frequently occurring value: TYPENAME from SOURCE map; DEFRMSTYLE, MVTTYPE, DISPLCMNT and GEOLHIST uncertain
-- Number of values with a single occurrence: 5
+- Number of values with a single occurrence: 4

 ## POSACC_M